 These professionals are in place to help maintain patient rights and keep them safe.
 Nurses are critical players in situations where a patient’s needs, their family’s interests, and the doctor’s recommendations are not in alignment.
-Nurses help communicate viewpoints across parties, so a healthcare plan in the best interest of the patient’s health is promptly put into action.
+These healthcare professionals also help communicate viewpoints across parties, so a healthcare plan in the best interest of the patient’s health is promptly put into action.

 While caregiving and nursing are separate professions, nurses can, in many capacities, serve as temporary caregivers.
 In addition to managing a patient’s care and advocating for their best interests, nurses are in place to assist patients and make sure they are comfortable.
 During short hospital stays, they may help patients take medicine, eat, bathe, and use the bathroom.
 The care that nurses show while performing these tasks can often impact a patient’s health outcome.

 Nursing is one profession that has remained in demand across centuries, in times of war, peace, and uncertainty.
 With uncertainty regarding COVID-19, hospitals and medical institutions are under an extreme amount of pressure.
 Nurses are in such high demand right now that retired nurses are hitting pause on their retirement.
 These individuals are dusting off their scrubs and clocking in to aid hospitals and overworked nurses feeling the effects of COVID-19.
 These individuals are helping answer phone calls and complete hospital rounds.
 These experienced professionals know nursing is a demanding profession.